-LTIP and Individual Stock Option Agreements
+LTIP and Individual Stock Option and Restricted Stock Agreements

 In 2004, the Company's Board of Directors approved a form of long-term incentive plan ("LTIP") stock option agreement for grants of options to eligible individuals.
 Eligible individuals include any employee, director or consultant of the Company or any of our affiliates, or any other entity designated by the Company's Board of Directors in which the Company has an interest, who is selected by the Compensation Committee to receive an award.
 The Board authorized the granting of options to purchase up to 1,355,066 shares of our common stock pursuant to the LTIP program.
 The Company has granted options and may grant additional stock options under the LTIP stock option agreements to certain members of our current or future management.
-The Board also approved the sale of 5,676,300 restricted shares of the Company's common stock, under stock option agreements with certain members of our management.
+The Board also approved the sale of 5,676,300 restricted shares of the Company's common stock, the awarding of 2,629,091 restricted shares of the Company's common stock and the granting of options to purchase 3,701,850 shares of our common stock under restricted stock and stock option agreements with certain members of our management.
 Individual option agreements and options granted under the LTIP program generally will have a 10-year term and the exercise price will equal at least 100% of the fair market value on the date of the grant.
-With respect to each option granted pursuant to individual option agreements or an LTIP stock option agreement, subject to the employee's continued employment.
-Two-thirds of the shares covered by the options vested and became exercisable based on the occurrence of both a service condition and a performance condition.
-All of the performance-based requirements have been achieved for all of these grants, therefore, only the service condition remains as a vesting requirement.
+All of these option grants are now fully vested.